MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-resource-manager.md

 These example steps use Azure CLI commands to create a new resource group and create an Azure Managed Lustre file system in it.

-Before you deploy, make sure you've completed the following steps:
+Before you deploy, make sure you complete the following steps:

 * [Choose a file system type and size](#choose-file-system-type-and-size)
 * [Create a template file](#create-a-template-file)